When is the application deadline?

 Your project should only start after you receive the first tranche of funds, which will be released after contracts have been signed and accepted.
 For the November funding round, the first tranche is usually released around May/June of the following year, and for the June funding round, around November/December of that year.

 If we are successful with our funding application do we need to report back to EOCA on the progress of the project?

 Yes, this is a requirement of all projects EOCA supports.
-EOCA typically funds projects in three stages: 50% first payment, 30% approximately half way through and only after an intermediate report has been submitted and accepted, and the final 20% after project completion and acceptance of the final report and financial statement.
+EOCA typically funds projects in three stages: 50% first payment, 30% approximately half way through and only after an intermediate report and financial statement has been submitted and accepted, and the final 20% after project completion and acceptance of the final report and financial statement.
 Further details of EOCA's requirements are passed on to successful applicants.